Langton49/codepath_web_6/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you added to improve the site's functionality!
-Added a feature that displays each artist from the resulting search one at a time using the setInterval function.
+* [x] Added a feature that displays each artist from the resulting search one at a time using the setInterval function.

 ## Video Walkthrough